i-pi/i-pi/doc/src/units.rst

--  If no units are specified in the input, i-PI tries to guess from the comment line of the structure file and it nothing is present, assumes atomic units, or angstrom for PDB files.
+-  If no units are specified in the input, i-PI tries to guess from the comment line of the structure file and it nothing is present, assumes atomic units, except for the cases discussed below.

 -  If units are specified in both input and structure file and they match, conversion happens just once.
 If they do not match, an error